katealtmanova/nfoldexperiment/docs_NFoldIP.md

 All of the important implemented functions are described below.

-The code was written in Python/Cython as a SageMath's module using the package 4ti2 -- a software package for algebraic, geometric and combinatorial problems on linear spaces.
+The code was written in Python/Cython as a SageMath's module using the package 4ti2 &mdash; a software package for algebraic, geometric and combinatorial problems on linear spaces.
 Available at www.4ti2.de.

 ## IMPLEMENTATION - functions: